Construction underway for new healthcare facility

-CCP will be the primary tenant in the facility and will move all clinical services currently offered at the Capital Region Health Park two miles away to Autopark Drive, which will be renamed Wellness Way to reflect the services being offered.
-Wellness Way will provide additional specialty care services including rheumatology, an enlarged AAAASF procedure space, and expanded cancer care program.
-It will also provide greater access to timely, cost-effective, quality care for patients and growth for CCP. “…It’s so accessible for all counties,” said Dr. Shirish Parikh, Chairman, CEO of Community Care Physicians.
+CCP will be the primary tenant in the facility and will move all clinical services currently offered at the Capital Region Health Park—two miles away—to Autopark Drive, which will be renamed Wellness Way to reflect the services being offered.
+Wellness Way will have more specialty care services, like rheumatology, an enlarged AAAASF procedure space, and expanded cancer care program.
+It will also provide greater access to timely, cost-effective, quality care for patients and growth for CCP.

+“It’s so accessible for all counties,” said Dr. Shirish Parikh the chairman and CEO of CCP.

-“[This will be] a place where people will get comprehensive services on the outpatient level…everything from primary care, specialty services, imaging, lab to outpatient procedures.
-They will also at the same time be able to settle their insurance issues and navigate through the system,” said Dr. John Bennett, President, CEO of CDPHP.
+“[This will be] a place where people will get comprehensive services on the outpatient level,” said Dr. John Bennett, President, CEO of CDPHP.
+“Everything from primary care, specialty services, imaging, lab to outpatient procedures.
+They will also at the same time be able to settle their insurance issues and navigate through the system.”

 The facility is also the next step in the integration of services between CCP and CDPHP, which recently announced a partnership to form a management services organization to support all non-clinical functions for the CCP family of practices.